Florida to Illinois Car Shipping

 Open Trailers

-Open trailers cost significantly less than enclosed options for standard vehicle transport.
-Reserve enclosed trailers only for luxury, classic, or high-value cars that need extra protection from weather and road debris.
+Open trailers cost significantly less than enclosed options.
+They’re perfectly safe for most vehicles on the Florida-to-Illinois route.
+Reserve enclosed trailers for luxury, classic, or high-value cars needing extra protection from weather and road debris.

 Learn More About Open vs. Enclosed Trailers